weixinxu666/weixinxu666.github.io/_pages/about.md

 ---

 Hi!
 This is Xinxu Wei.
 I am a dual master student at McGill University and University of Electronic Science and Technology of China (UESTC).
 I am also a graduate researcher at Mila - Quebec AI Institute.
-My supervisors are Prof. [Danilo Bzdok](https://www.mcgill.ca/neuro/danilo-bzdok-md-phd) in the [lab](http://bzdok.lab.mcgill.ca/) of Mila and Prof. [Yongjie Li](https://neuro.uestc.edu.cn/vccl/lyj.html) at [Center for Visual Cognition and Brain-Inspired Computation (ViCBiC)](https://www.neuro.uestc.edu.cn/vccl/people.html) at UESTC.
+My advisor is Prof. [Yongjie Li](https://neuro.uestc.edu.cn/vccl/lyj.html) at [Center for Visual Cognition and Brain-Inspired Computation (ViCBiC)](https://www.neuro.uestc.edu.cn/vccl/people.html) at UESTC.
 <br><br>
 I like playing basketball, cooking, watching movies and NBA games.
 I am the fan of Kobe Bryant.
 I enjoy reading papers and doing research.
 <br><br>